AndreyTeets/FileServer/README.md

 Pre-built binaries can be found [here](https://github.com/AndreyTeets/FileServer/releases) in GitHub Releases.\
 Pre-built container images can be found [here](https://hub.docker.com/r/andreyteets/fileserver) on Docker Hub, and also in GitHub Releases.\
-Changelog for each release can be found in the [CHANGELOG.md](CHANGELOG.md) file, and is also duplicated in GitHub Releases.\
+Changes for each release can be found in the [CHANGELOG.md](CHANGELOG.md) file, and are also duplicated in GitHub Releases.\
 Changes for upcoming releases can be found in GitHub Pull requests, filtered by the corresponding Milestone and the `noteworthy` label (e.g. `milestone:2.0.0 label:noteworthy`).

 Some clarifications on pre-built binaries, container images and their variants:
 + The `jit-cross-platform` variant of binaries is the result of the standard framework-dependent dotnet publish with the `-p:UseAppHost=false` option.
-It can only be run by the `dotnet FileServer.dll` command and requires the appropriate dotnet runtime installed.
+It can only be run using the `dotnet FileServer.dll` command and requires the appropriate dotnet runtime installed.
 + The `jitsf` variant of binaries stands for "JIT single-file".
 + The `aot` variant of pre-built container images is the result of building the main Dockerfile, which is a bit different from the Dockerfile-simple-aot.
-The latter uses static linking for libc and OpenSSL libraries and the `scratch` pseudo-image as base, thus producing an image containing only a single self-sufficient executable, which may be preferable (in which case it should be built from the source code).
+The latter uses static linking for the libc and OpenSSL libraries and the `scratch` pseudo-image as a base, thus producing an image containing only a single self-sufficient executable, which may be preferable (in which case it should be built from the source code).
 + The `latest` tag for container images published on Docker Hub points to the same image as the `latest-jit` tag.
 + Container images published in GitHub Releases are the result of the `docker save` command, which has then been gzipped.
 They can be loaded, for example, using the `gunzip < image.tar.gz | docker load` command in the bash shell.